ZOKEYE/TIP/train/README.md

 The scatter_test folder includes scatter plots named like ***0_scatter_test.jpg*** corresponding to the predicted TIA values and the actual activity of the test set partitioned under each model.

 ### 1.4 log folder
 The log folder recording the runtime status of each subprocess aids users in real-time monitoring.
-This folder is only used in multiprocess mode, i.e. when ***setup_RBV.sh*** is running.
+This folder is only used in multiprocess mode, i.e. when ***setup_TSV.sh*** is running.

 ### 1.5 PID folder
 The PID folder records the process IDs of subprocesses, which helps users terminate program execution in real-time.
-This folder is only used in multiprocess mode, i.e. when ***setup_RBV.sh*** is running.
+This folder is only used in multiprocess mode, i.e. when ***setup_TSV.sh*** is running.
 If you want to kill the subprocess, please execute the following script and note two things:
 - this script will kill the main process and all subprocesses;
 - please pay attention to the pid_fold parameter in the file and make sure that the parameter points to the correct folder (please correspond to the folder under which the PID folder is located).
 ```